Banking in the Netherlands

 Opening a bank account

 Before opening a Dutch bank account, you need to select a bank and an account that suits your requirements.
-There are many banks to choose from.
+There are many banks in the Netherlands to choose from.
 The biggest banks include ABN AMRO and Rabobank (both partners of the International Welcome Centre) as well as ING and ASN Bank.
 To open a private bank account, you can visit the nearest branch of the bank or visit its website to make an appointment online.

 To open a bank account, you need to bring: